SudheerBarakers/SonarQube-Scanner/README.md

         }
     }
 }
-Once the pipeline is success you will get the results in sonarqube as below.
+Once the pipeline is success you will get the results in sonarqube.